 The team is currently managed by one of its former players, Mark Burke, who has played the second highest number of games for the club with 732 appearances.
 Mr. Burke, who has been manager since 2014, also serves as the Company Secretary for the club.

 Another former player and manager, Andy Melvin, is the majority owner of the Canaries.
-However, the club still relies on the support and sponsorships of local businesses for day to day operational expenditure.
+However, the club still relies on the support and sponsorships of local businesses and those from elsewhere in the UK (like the sponsor who sells golf shoes online) for day to day operational expenditure.